-The exchange offer will expire at 5:00 p.m., New York City time, on , 2011, or such later date and time to which the Company extends it.
-The Company does not currently intend to extend the expiration information, see "The Exchange Offer-Certain Conditions to the Exchange Offer."
+The exchange offer will expire at 5:00 p.m., New York City time, on September 20, 2011, or such later date and time to which the Company extends it.
+The Company does not currently intend to extend the expiration date.
+A tender of original notes pursuant to the exchange offer may be withdrawn at any time prior to the expiration date.
+Any original notes not accepted for exchange for any reason will be returned without expense to the tendering holder promptly after the expiration or termination of the exchange offer.